 Workshops, Events, Panels and Programs

 Incoming freshmen are identified by the WISE Program as potential science majors by their expressed interests and/or backgrounds.
 These students are invited to participate in periodic workshops, events, panels and programs focusing on careers in science, engineering, or mathematics and on successfully navigating the University.
-To receive event notification and opportunities via email, send a request to email@example.com.
+To receive event notification and opportunities please fill out this form to join our email list.

 Visit our events page for upcoming events.

 WISE Residential Program (WISE RP)

 The WISE Residential Program is a living-learning experience for first and second year women majoring in science, engineering or mathematics.
 Located in Mosher-Jordan residence hall, the program provides networks, study groups, sections of first year classes, mentoring, and support.
 Initially funded with University moneys and a grant from the fund to improve Post-Secondary Education (FIPSE), this program has recently been honored by the National Science Foundation with a “Recognition Award for the Integration of Research and Education.”
 (RAIRE).

 The MSP encourages high-achieving women in engineering, in their junior year of study, to consider pursuing graduate degrees.
 The selection is based on the student's academic achievement and the potential to continue their studies into graduate school.